Your professional name

 When joining Equity, names are reserved on receipt of a membership application form, which can be obtained from 020 7379 6000 or email@example.com.
 Equity receives applications on a daily basis and cannot guarantee the availability of names over the phone or web.
 Equity has a broad membership base that includes singers, actors, designers, stage managers, stunt performers and variety artists (amongst a wide range of performers), so it may be that another member will already have your chosen name.

 Spotlight is the leading casting directory for the industry.
 Visit www.spotlight.com and type in the name in the search box on the top right hand side.
 If an artist comes up that means there's already a Spotlight member with that name and you will be required to choose another.
+Please note however, if a name does not come up in the search it does not mean a name is immediately available.

 Neither Equity nor Spotlight is able to hold or reserve names for future use, or for artists whose subscriptions expire.
 If your membership subscription runs out then a current or new subscriber may successfully apply to use same name in the meantime.